 Overview of the platform

-- The platform is organized into one or more workspaces.
+- The platform contains your organization, which holds one or more workspaces.

-- Inside workspaces, there are digital properties and projects.
+- Inside workspaces, there are websites/apps and projects.

-- Digital properties are the assets you want to make accessible, like websites, apps, or different environments.
+- Websites/apps are the assets you want to make accessible, like websites, apps, or different environments.

 - Projects are custom remediation buckets that you create.

-- We test digital properties against accessibility criteria called rules.
+- We test websites/apps against accessibility criteria called rules.
 Potential rule violations are called findings.

-- Automated scans organize findings under the rule they violate, whereas manual evaluations present each finding individually.
+- Scans organize findings under the rule they violate, whereas manual evaluations present each finding individually.

 - Findings are converted into tasks for your team.
 Tasks are organized by project.